Updated 2025 Cap Casualty Candidates For All 32 Teams

 Carolina Panthers

-Thielen has continued to be productive despite pushing into his mid-30s, so his chances of coming back look a lot better than they did a few months ago.
-Still, heโ€™s due $6.75 million in 2025, and his status might depend on whether the Panthers are able to add more punch to their receiving corps.
-Second-round WR Xavier Legette and UDFA WR Jalen Coker have had intriguing rookie seasons but if Carolina took just that trio into 2025, itโ€™d be uninspiring.
+Thielen has remained productive despite pushing into his mid-30s, so his chances of returning look a lot better than at this time a year ago.
+Still, heโ€™s due $6.75 million in 2025, and his status might depend on whether the Panthers can add more punch to their receiving corps.
+Second-round WR Xavier Legette and UDFA WR Jalen Coker had intriguing rookie seasons but if Carolina took just that trio into 2025, itโ€™d be uninspiring.
 Thielenโ€™s salary is harder to justify if heโ€™s fourth on the depth chart.
-A $1.5 million roster bonus is due March 17, which will push the Panthers to make a quick decision.

-Sanders might have been cut this past offseason had his salary not already been guaranteed, so even with the uncertainty in the teamโ€™s backfield behind incumbent RB Chuba Hubbard, itโ€™s hard to see Sanders being back.
-Nijman was signed as insurance at tackle, but wasnโ€™t healthy enough to play when LT Ikem Ekwonu missed some time.
+Sanders might have been cut this past offseason had his salary not already been guaranteed, so even with the uncertainty in the teamโ€™s backfield behind incumbent RB Chuba Hubbard, itโ€™s hard to see him back.
+Nijman was signed as insurance at tackle but wasnโ€™t healthy enough to play when LT Ikem Ekwonu missed some time.
 Carolina wants to be strong up front but theyโ€™re paying Nijman a premium for a swing tackle right now.

 Jackson was benched after missing significant time with a hamstring injury.
 He has $1 million already guaranteed in 2025 but that might not be enough to save him from being cut.